ITALIAN LINGUISTICS

 - know the basic bibliographical instruments of the discipline;

-- be able to study the reference texts, by hierarchizing information and allowing notions to interact mutually.
+- be able to study the reference texts, by hierarchizing information and allowing notions to interact mutually;

 Students planning to attend this course should have already attended at least one course of Principles of Linguistics and/or History of the Italian language.

-Introduction to Italian linguistics: lexicon and semantics.
+Introduction to Italian linguistics.

 Assessment Criteria: